 Need First Aid at the Festival?

-First Aid is available at the Welcome Tent located next to the Riberia Street gate entrance, parallel to U.S. Route 1.
+First Aid is available at the Information Tent located next to the Riberia Street gate entrance, parallel to U.S. Route 1 and we have a paramedic on duty.
 If more serious medical attention is required, please report it immediately to a Festival security officer or volunteer.

 Lost Something or Found Something?